espocrm/documentation/docs/administration/import.md

 *As of v7.2.*

 All rows that failed to import will be available in the Errors panel on the Import result view.
-It's possible to view the reason of the failure (in most cases it's a validation), the index of the failed row and values.
+It's possible to view the reason of the failure (usually it's validation), the index of the failed row and values.
 To view error details, click the *View* action from the dropdown.

-There's the ability to export all failed rows back to CSV (in order to fix them and then re-import).
+There's the ability to export all failed rows back to a CSV (in order to fix them and then re-import).

 ### Integrity-Constraint-Violation